EtienneCmb/visbrain/docs/index.rst

 * New in version v0.2.2

+  * Brain

+    * Bug fixing

   * Sleep

+    * Bug fixing
+    * Save and load GUI configuration
     * Control the sleep stage order using the href input parameter
     * Enable/disable the drag and drop on load
-    * Better Black and white hypnogram eportation
+    * Better Black and white hypnogram exportation
     * New shortcuts

 * New in version v0.2.1